macmillanc/SAGameJam2026/README.md

 -Decide leaderboard on amount of stages used and then on time taken to beat

-4) Design static obstacles (don't change with season only with size) -Add rock slopes
--Add holes which only certain sizes of rock can fit in -Add trampolines which bounce u depending on ur size
+4) Design static obstacles (don't change with season only with size) -Add trampolines which bounce u depending on ur size

 5) Add buttons